Dan1aR/geometry_ir/main.md

 w_shape = 0.05    # small weight for all "shape" residuals (≪ 1.0 for hard facts)
 ```

-Implement these in the residual builder configuration; expose as tunables.
+Implement these in the residual builder configuration; expose as tunables (see
+§7.2).

 #### S.2 Height Floor (Altitude Hinge)